 Legislative and Regulatory Requirements of Other Agencies

-In addition to ARB, other federal, state, or local government bodies may enforce laws and regulations applicable to vapor recovery systems.
+In addition to CARB, other federal, state, or local government bodies may enforce laws and regulations applicable to vapor recovery systems.
 Cargo tank owners or operators are responsible for complying with all applicable laws and regulations including regulations of the California Highway Patrol, the Department of Forestry and Fire Protection, Office of the State Fire Marshal, and the Department of Industrial Relations, Division of Occupational Safety and Health.

-SUMMARY OF CERTIFICATION PROCESS
+Summary of Certification Process

 The owner or operator of any cargo tank shall:

 (1) annually test such cargo tank(s) in accordance with the provisions of section (§) 3.1 and